Performance Bounds for Quantum Feedback Control: Quantum stochastic optimal control

 \begin{assumption} The set of admissible control actions $U$ is a compact and basic closed semialgebraic set, i.e., there exist polynomials $\mathcal{U} = \lbrace q_1, \dots, q_r \rbrace$ such that $U = \{u \in \mathbb{R}^K : q(u) \geq 0, \forall q \in \mathcal{U}\}$ is compact.
 We refer to $\mathcal{U}$ as the control constraints. \end{assumption}

 \begin{assumption} The cost functions $\ell$ and $m$ are polynomials. \end{assumption}

-\begin{assumption} The jump operators $\sigma_l$ with $l \in PC$ are such that $h_l(\rho)$ is a polynomial of degree at most one. \end{assumption}
+\begin{assumption} The jump operators $\sigma_l$ for $l \in {\rm PC}$ are such that $h_l(\rho)$ is a polynomial of degree at most one. \end{assumption}

+Assumption \ref{asmpt:initial_purity} ensures that the quantum state, conditioned on the measurements, remains pure as per Lemma \ref{lem:purity_invariance} and thus confined to a basic closed semialgebraic set.
+Assumptions \ref{asmpt:admissible_controls} -- \ref{asmpt:jump_operators} guarantee further that the dynamics \eqref{eq:QFE} and control problem \eqref{QSOCP} are described entirely by polynomials.
+These properties will be essential for our construction of tractable bounding problems in Section \ref{sec:bounding_problem}.

-We wish to emphasize that, while Assumptions \ref{asmpt:initial_purity} -- \ref{asmpt:cost} are extremely mild and may even be relaxed (see Section \ref{sec:mixed_states}), Assumption \ref{asmpt:jump_operators} is quite limiting yet still relevant.
+We wish to emphasize that, while Assumptions \ref{asmpt:initial_purity} -- \ref{asmpt:cost} are extremely mild and may even be relaxed (see Section \ref{sec:extensions}), Assumption \ref{asmpt:jump_operators} is more limiting but still holds for many practically relevant photon counting measurement setups.
 Examples of photon counting measurements that satisfy Assumption \ref{asmpt:jump_operators} are measurements associated with unitary jump operators or measurements that cause a jump to the same quantum state independent of the state the photon emission occurred in.